Our World Neighborhood Charter Schools PYP Inclusion Policy

 Additionally, we believe that the IB Learner Profile is an integral part of learning within the PYP and MYP.
 It represents the qualities of effective learners and what makes students internationally minded.
-The five essential elements of the PYP (knowledge, skills, attitudes, concepts, and action) together with the over-arching Learner Profile attributes informs the planning, teaching and assessing of all language.
+The five essential elements of the PYP (knowledge, skills, attitudes, concepts, and action) together with the overarching Learner Profile attributes informs the planning, teaching and assessing of all languages.

 Language of Instruction